PavanKumarShettyR/pavanr_Portfolio/README.md

 - Perform Quality Analysis of developers' bots and improve lifecycle processes
 - Provide training to new joiners and junior developers
 - Perform feasibility analysis of new bots and create reusable components
-- Lead the 'Gen AI powered Intelligent Automation' initiative integrating bots with LLM-powered OCR
+- Lead the 'Gen-AI powered Intelligent Automation' initiative integrating bots with LLM-powered OCR
 - Established Technical Review Board (TRB) for developers to discuss new use cases and share insights
 - Started Fun Friday Tech Sessions to connect developers through sharing current tech trends

 #### RPA Developer
 - Developed RPA bots using Blue Prism
-- Created TRITON - the first multibot operating architecture for customer operations
+- Created TRITON - the first multi-bot operating architecture for customer operations
 - Handled 200+ daily requests with a 15-minute SLA using master-slave concept with 8 bots
 - Led technical implementation of Data Gateways to map bot metadata to business use cases
 - Created multiple Power Platform solutions for various business needs